 A Year in Review

-It was a fantastic year at Eden, but our work is not over.
-And we need your help to continue to provide these services across the lifespan.
-From supplies for classrooms and adult day centers to community outings, every dollar donated helps support individuals with autism and their families.
+This important work continues into the new year, and we need your help to continue to provide these services across the lifespan.
+From supplies for classrooms and nurses’ offices to community outings, every dollar donated helps support individuals with autism and their families.

 “Eden is a place where hope is made possible.
 Parents can begin to hope again about their kids with autism in a way they weren’t able to prior to going to Eden.
 It’s where hope lives.”